What Is ICANN?

 ICANN & Root Servers

 The root zone is the core of the DNS hierarchy.
-It contains 13 root servers, which handle domain name requests for different different top-level domains.
+It contains 13 root servers, which handle domain name requests for different top-level domains.

 IANA, which became a department of ICANN with its formation in the ‘90s, oversees the DNS root zone.
 It does this mostly by doling out management responsibilities of each root server to different organizations.